Steam MastersTypically replies within an hour

 Since alcohol can occasionally alter the color of fabric, always do a spot test beforehand.

-When it comes cleaning stubborn stains, hydrogen peroxide is particularly effective on white or light-colored blankets.
+When it comes to cleaning stubborn stains, hydrogen peroxide is particularly effective on white or light-colored blankets.
 It works particularly well for removing set or dried stains.

 After a few minutes, apply a tiny bit of hydrogen peroxide to the stain and blot with a fresh cloth.
 Rinse well.